Are You a Saltwater Fishing Fanatic?

 For maximum distance, not only will you need specialist (and expensive) surf rods and reels, but also the highly developed skill needed to get the best out of them.

-No such difficulty for these surf anglers though, as they're fishing the famously steep-to Chesil Beach in Dorset.
+No such difficulty for these surf anglers though, as they're fishing the famously steep-to Chesil Beach in Dorset, England.

 Long casting here may well put your bait well put your bait far beyond the zone in which the fish are feeding.
 Like most fishing venues, local knowledge on Chesil counts for a lot.